-Sometimes you have the best intentions to shoot an awesome video for your site, but you hit a roadblock when you try to think of topics.
-What are people interested in, and why would they care what you have to say?
-The trick is to step outside and explore what's going on around you and what's of interest to your clients.
-Want to know how to do that?
-Here are some tips for choosing good video topics:
+Do you hit a roadblock when you try to think of topics?
+Are you having trouble figuring out what people are interested in or why they would care what you have to say?
+The trick is to step outside yourself and explore what's going on around you and what's of interest to your clients.

-- Check your existing content.
-You have already put the time and effort into blogs and articles for your website, so why not utilize that same information for a video?
-Tweaking just a few sentences here and there can turn an existing piece of content into an easy video script that can be read straight into the camera.
+- Look at your existing content.
+You have already put the time and effort into blogs and articles for your website, so why not expand on that same information for a video?
+You could summarize a longer article, share a relevant anecdote, answer a relevant question, or explore one aspect of the article topic.

-- Check with your staff.
+- Ask your staff.
 Few resources are as good as the people who work directly with your clients, day after day.
-Your paralegals, legal assistants, and other staff members are probably harboring a wealth of ideas for video topics and other marketing and communication campaigns.
+Even if you’re stumped for ideas, your paralegals, legal assistants, and other staff members are probably harboring a wealth of ideas for video topics that would be helpful to your new and potential clients.